clawson13/cinophiles/README.md

     * Contains the IMDb rating and votes information for titles
     * Type: tsv: converted to csv for easier visualization
     * Columns:
-        * tconst (string) - alphanumeric unique identifier of the title, same thing as imbd_id in TMBD
+        * tconst (string) - alphanumeric unique identifier of the title, same thing as imbd_id in TMDB
         * averageRating (int)–weighted average of all individual user ratings (IMBD)
         * numVotes (int)- number of votes the title has received on IMBD
 ## Using this database